-disk images, as described in chapter 3.5, The Virtual Disk Manager, page 34, and can thus be attached to one of the VM's three hard disk slots the usual way.
+VirtualBox's iSCSI support has been developed according to the iSCSI standard and should work with all standard-conforming iSCSI targets.
+To use an iSCSI target with VirtualBox, you must first register it as a virtual hard disk with VBoxManage; see chapter 8.16, VBoxManage addiscsidisk, page 110.
+The target will show up in the list of disk images, as described in chapter 3.5, The Virtual Disk Manager, page 39, and can thus be attached to one of the VM's three hard disk slots the usual way.